-In Fig.~\ref{fig:SIFig5}(a), we identify a temperature-independent shoulder-like background feature centered around $\hbar\omega \sim 0.1$~meV, which is absent on the energy-gain side ($\hbar\omega < 0$) at $T = 10$~K. To remove this feature, we assume the background is temperature independent and there is negligible background at the energy-gain side; this assumption is supported by the observation of negligible signal at $Q>0.2$\,\AA$^{-1}$ for $E<0$ at $T=0.05$\,K [Fig.\ref{fig:SIFig5}(c)], at which temperature true inelastic signals will be strongly suppressed for $E<0$.
-As illustrated in Fig.~\ref{fig:SIFig6}(a), we use the energy-gain side data at $T = 10$~K and compute the corresponding energy-loss side ($\hbar\omega > 0$) spectrum using the detailed balance relation $I(|\hbar\omega|) = I(-|\hbar\omega|) \exp(|\hbar\omega|/k_B T)$ (red line).
-Here, we neglect the asymmetry in the energy resolution between energy-loss and energy-gain sides, as the energy range is close to the elastic line.
-The background contribution (green line) is then estimated by subtracting the calculated energy-loss spectrum (red) from the measured data (black).
-This background is subtracted from the spectra at all three temperatures, yielding the corrected data shown in Fig.~\ref{fig:SIFig6}(b), which is used for the quantitative analysis in Fig.~\ref{fig:Fig4}(a--c) of the main text.
+In the raw data shown in Fig.~\ref{fig:SIFig5}a, we identify a temperature-independent, shoulder-like background feature centered near $\hbar\omega \sim 0.1$~meV.
+This feature is absent on the energy-gain side ($\hbar\omega < 0$) at $T = 10$~K. To remove this contribution, we assume that the background is temperature independent and that the energy-gain side contains negligible background.
+This assumption is supported by the absence of significant intensity for $Q > 0.2$~\AA$^{-1}$ at $\hbar\omega < 0$ and $T = 0.05$~K (Fig.~\ref{fig:SIFig5}c), where true inelastic scattering is expected to be strongly suppressed.

+As illustrated in Fig.~\ref{fig:SIFig6}a, we use the energy-gain-side data at $T = 10$~K to calculate the corresponding energy-loss spectrum ($\hbar\omega > 0$) via the detailed balance relation $I(|\hbar\omega|) = I(-|\hbar\omega|)\exp(|\hbar\omega|/k_{\mathrm{B}} T)$ (red curve).
+The asymmetry in energy resolution between the energy-gain and energy-loss sides is neglected, as the relevant energy range lies close to the elastic line.
+The background contribution (green curve) is then obtained by subtracting the calculated energy-loss spectrum (red) from the measured data (black).
+This estimated background is subtracted from the spectra at all three temperatures, yielding the corrected data shown in Fig.~\ref{fig:SIFig6}b, which are used for the quantitative analysis in Fig.~3a,b,c of the main text.